thisispaniz/Air-Pollution-Visualization/README.md

 <img src='readme images/2.png'>

 There is the functionality to post a .json file of a new city to see the visualization of.
 You can do that by clicking on Browse and then selecting the file and then clicking on Upload.
-There is a sample file in this repository that you can use.
+There is a sample file in this repository that you can use (name: sample-data-for-uploading.json).
 The data file needs to have this attribute:

 <img src='readme images/3.png'>